ppy/osu-wiki/news/2024/2024-11-25-the-followpoint-hivie-the-man-of-anything-and-everything.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>

 I joined the osu!team in March 2023 following my appointment as NAT leader.
-From there, it opened many opportunities for me and motivated me to contribute to the game on an very close level, so I kept going at it with no regrets.
+From there, it opened many opportunities for me and motivated me to contribute to the game on a very close level, so I kept going at it with no regrets.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>